 Essential oils pregnant and nursing mamas should AVOID

-These essential oils have been determined to be unsafe for use during pregnancy and lactation, via ALL ROUTES (i.e. diffusion, topical, ingestion) because they’re chemical makeup contains specific chemical constituents that should be avoided during pregnancy.
+These essential oils have been determined to be unsafe for use during pregnancy and lactation, via ALL ROUTES (i.e. diffusion, topical, ingestion) because they're chemical makeup contains specific chemical constituents that should be avoided during pregnancy.
 Some of these constituents can cross the placenta and become toxic to the fetus (camphor), are neurotoxic (thujone), teratogenic and cause deformities in the baby (citral), and more.
-You can read more about the specific chemical constituents to avoid, which essential oils they can be found in, and their possible adverse effects in many of the references at the bottom of this post (Tisserand & Young is the most complete source for this).
+You can read more about the specific chemical constituents to avoid, which essential oils they can be found in, and their possible adverse effects in many of the references at the bottom of this post (Tisserand & Young is the most complete source for essential oil safety information).

 - Aniseed (Pimpinella anisum)

 - Araucaria (Neocallitropsis pancheri)

 - Atractylis (Atractylylodes lancea)

 - Lemon Basil (Ocimum x citriodorum) - Can be used at a low dilution, no more than once a day

 - Black Seed (Nigella sativa)